ncsa/atlassian-tools/README.md

    1. Clone the prod server to a test VM
    1. Disconnect the network on the test server
    1. Start the test server
-   1. On the console of the test server, run:
+   1. Login as root on the console of the test server
       1. `/root/atlassian-tools/bin/jira_mktest.sh`
       1. `/root/atlassian-tools/bin/jira_validate.sh`
       1. `shutdown -h now`
    1. Ensure test VM is powered off
    1. Re-enable the network
    1. Power-on the test VM
+1. root@aesculus
+   1. `bash /home/aloftus/mk-jira-test-db.sh`
+1. root@jira-test
+   1. `bash /root/atlassian-tools/bin/jira_fix_web.sh`
+   1. `/usr/services/jira-standalone/bin/start-jira.sh`
+   1. `tail -f /usr/services/jira-standalone/logs/catalina.out`

 # Install / Upgrade Jira
 This should also work for Confluence, but is untested as of 6 Oct 2023.